wzhwawhxmmj/frozenbubbleplus/trunk/frozenbubbleplus/README.txt

 This code is distributed under the GNU General Public License.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2, as published by the Free Software Foundation.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 or later, as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS